researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

-ComboDroid is a prototype tool to generate effective test inputs for Android apps. we introduce its basic usage, how to use it to reproduce the evaluation results in the paper, and how to reuse it for further Android app testing.
+ComboDroid is a prototype tool to generate effective test inputs for Android apps. we introduce its basic usage, how to use it to reproduce the evaluation results in the paper, and how to reuse it for additional purposes.

 ## Obtain the artifact